Panzer-Jack/Panzer-Jack/README.md

 In the near future, as long as possible, I will still look for my own ideal life style.

-- 🧳 I interned at @bilibli + @NetEase，as a software engineer.
+- 🧳 I interned at bilibili、NetEase，as a software engineer.
 - 🎓 The 6th ByteDance Youth Training Camp（ Frontend Advanced Class ）
 - 🔭 I’m currently learning Full Stack Developping & Music & Drawing
 - 😃 An amateur in playing harmonica, piano and digital painting